-Comparison with the Creation-centered Spirituality of Matthew Fox

-In order to fill out and clarify the above position it will be helpful to compare/contrast it to the fourfold path presented by Matthew Fox.
+Comparison with the Creation-centered Spirituality of Matthew Fox to the fourfold path presented by Matthew Fox.
 Fox developed what he came to call "Creation Spirituality" from his initial work in spirituality, and later expanded it to concern for the Earth through the influence of Meister Eckhart.
 In his studies of spirituality, Fox became aware of the overly spiritualized approach of traditional spirituality, which seemed to split off the spirit from the body and also from the Earth.
 That kind of dualism encouraged the view that the body was something to control rather than to experience and learn from, and similarly the Earth is under human control rather than given to human care.
 He called this perspective Fall/Redemption spirituality and listed a number of people like Augustine, Thomas a Kempis up to Tanqueray as its representatives.
 He espoused another approach which celebrated the body and sensuality and more recently the Earth-his "creation spirituality."
-He began to see that much in Meister Eckhart articulated his approach, which he also found in the Old Testament Yahwist and Wisdom writers, in the Eastern tradition of Irenaeus, and in the West from Aguinas to Teilhard de Chardin.
+He began to see that much in Meister Eckhart articulated his approach, which he also found in the Old Testament Yahwist and Wisdom writers, in the Eastern tradition of Irenaeus, and in the West from Aquinas to Teilhard de Chardin.
 In his view Fall/Redemption spirituality neglected science, and so focused on original sin and its effects, that it sought detachment from the world and moral self-control and awaited the end of the world rather than its transformation.
 Creation-centered spirituality, on the other hand, welcomes creation as a gift from God, and welcomes the discoveries of science as revealing the creator.
 It focuses on the blessing of creation and our god-given commission to care for it.
 It encourages a sense of communion with nature and believes in the ultimate goodness and creativity of the cosmos.